-THE WESTERN WILDLIFE ART SHOW is LIVE each year July 2nd through July 4th, at Fort Robinson State Park, Nebraska.
-The Western Wildlife Art Show is a non-profit, 501(c)(3) corporation under the name Fort Robinson Centennial, Inc. The Art Show has been an annual event since 1973, and in 2023 we celebrate the 50th annual show.
+THE WESTERN & WILDLIFE ART SHOW is LIVE each year July 2nd through July 4th, at Fort Robinson State Park, Nebraska.
+The Western & Wildlife Art Show is a non-profit, 501(c)(3) corporation under the name Fort Robinson Centennial, Inc. The Art Show has been an annual event since 1973 - in 2023 we celebrated the 50th anniversary of the show.

 Highlights of the show are the “Chairman’s Choice” artist, who becomes the “Featured Artist” for the following year.
 “Best of Show” is chosen by a judge from outside the show, and “People’s Choice” is a selection of art voted on by patrons of the show.
 Awards will be displayed on the 4th for viewing by public.